Dr James Cameron

 Professional responsibilities have included service as Editor-in-Chief of Heart Lung and Circulation, membership of Boards on National Heart Foundation (NSW), Royal Australasian College of Physicians (Adult Medicine Division) and Cardiac Society of Australia and New Zealand.

-Associate Professor Andrew MacIsaac
+A/Prof Andrew MacIsaac

 Andrew MacIsaac is the Director of Cardiology at St Vincent’s hospital Melbourne, an Association Professor in the University of Melbourne’s Department of Medicine at St Vincent’s Hospital Melbourne and Adjunction Professor of Medicine at Australian Catholic University.